darioLabrador/darioLabrador/README.md

 ## Hello there, I'm Dario 👋
-I'm a Computer Science student at **Newcastle University** who loves to create tools that allow individuals and organizations to facilitate their services to the public 🤓.
+I'm a **Computer Science** student at **Newcastle University** who creates tools for individuals and organizations to facilitate their services to the public 🤓.

 (I'm also a bit of a calisthenics enthusiast🤸‍♂️)